 AAA Editor Notes

-After you finish this exhibit, you're directed downstairs and out the museum's back door to the Samuel Oschin Pavilion, the huge, airplane hangar-like building that is the temporary home of Endeavour until 2019.
+After you finish this exhibit, you're directed downstairs and out the museum's back door to the Samuel Oschin Pavilion, the huge, airplane hangar-like building that is the temporary home of Endeavour.
 Inside, Endeavour is mounted high above the floor in a horizontal flight position.
 On the floor directly beneath the shuttle are two circular banks of information panels with plenty of photos and info about the craft.
 In addition, the entire perimeter of the building interior is lined with displays.
 There are information/photo panels highlighting each and every single shuttle mission from 1981 to 2011.
 There's also a handful of video screens running short films specifically covering Endeavour and its missions.